hninazali/Online-Smart-Home-Ecommerce-System-Database-Project/README.md

 After you pull the codes
 1. Run the sql scripts to create databases and tables
-2. Create customer and admin
+2. Create customer and admin in SQL
 3. Run gui.py file